All the Sun Princess Dining Options – So Many Choices, So Little Time

 Prawn Cracker Shrimp starter

 The Umai Teppanyaki dinner was a combination meal and show experience.
 The chef provided entertaining banter as he cooked our entrées to order.
 He clearly enjoyed his task and was having a good time engaging with all the diners at our table.
-The jokes were well practiced and delivered with good timing, and there was the expected acrobatics as guests tried to catch food in their mouth, but it was all in good fun.
+The jokes were well practiced and delivered with good timing, and there was the expected acrobatics as guests tried to catch food in their mouths, but it was all in good fun.

 Out teppanyaki chef juggles a raw egg to entertain his dinner guests on the Sun Princess

-Out teppanyaki chef juggles a raw egg to entertain his dinner guests
+Our teppanyaki chef juggles a raw egg to entertain his dinner guests

 Our teppanyaki chef preparing everyone's entrees